sengayire/sendIT/README.md

 * Install [Node js](https://nodejs.org/en/)
 * install eslint with airBnb

-if you need this app source codes on your local machine clone it on your local repository by using the following command in your git bash terminal:
+If you need this app source codes on your local machine clone it on your local repository by using the following command in your git bash terminal:

 ```
 $ git clone
 ```

-you will find a folder named sendIT in your local machine
+You will find a folder named sendIT in your local machine

 ```
-you will need to install dependincies as in your local package.json file by using the following command:
+You will need to install dependincies as in your local package.json file by using the following command:

 ```
 $ npm install